lbarchive/b.py/README.md

        id_affix: foobar
        url: http://example.com/2013/01/title-of-something.html

-In normal usage, you may specify `title` and `labels`. `title` will override the post title, if this is missed, the post title will be the filename without extension.
+In normal usage, you may specify `title` and `labels`. `title` will override the post title, if this is missed, the post title will be the filename without the extension.

-`kind`, `blog`, `id`, and `url` are automatically added after a successful posting. `url` doesn't actually mean anything, just for you to have a record of the URL of a post.
+`service`, `kind`, `blog`, `id`, and `url` are automatically added after a successful posting. `url` doesn't actually mean anything, just for you to have a record of the URL of a post.

+`service` is the service is used for processing.

 `kind` is the type of the posting, `post` or `page`, default is `post` and currently Blogger service only supports `post`.